 - Pour the cheesecake batter over the crust and smooth the top.

-- Pour boiling water into the roasting pan so that there's about 1 inch of water (2.5 cm) in the roasting pan.
+- Pour boiling water into the roasting pan so that there's about ½-1 inch of water (1.5 to 2.5 cm) in the roasting pan.

-- Place the roasting pan (with the cheesecake inside) in the oven (still at 350F degrees from baking the crust) and bake for 70-80 minutes.
+- Place the roasting pan (with the cheesecake inside) in the oven (still at 350F degrees from baking the crust) and bake for 60-70 minutes.
 When the cheesecake is done baking, it should look just set on the top, except perhaps in the very middle.
-If you give the pan a nudge, it should wobble in the middle like jello or pudding.
+If you give the pan a nudge, it should wobble in the middle like Jello or pudding.
 If it wobbles like a liquid, then it's not done baking yet.
-I recommend checking around 60 minutes, just in case.
+I recommend checking around 50 minutes, just in case.

 - Remove the roasting pan from the oven and allow the cheesecake to cool fully while still in roasting pan.

-- Once the cheesecake has fully cooled, remove it from the roasting pan, cover the pan, and place in the fridge to chill for at least 6 hours or overnight.
+- Once the cheesecake has fully cooled, remove the cheesecake from the roasting pan.
+Cover the pan, and place in the fridge to chill for at least 6 hours or overnight.
+Do not unclamp the springform pan.

 Cream Cheese Topping